 Spartans Academy Abroad

 UT has partnered with Costa Rica’s renowned Monteverde Institute to offer a unique, international program for incoming UT freshmen.
-This two-week multidisplinary course will focus on environmental politics, conservation, sustainability and biological diversity.
+This two-week multidisplinary course will focus on environmental politics, conservation, sustainability and biological.

-Led by UT biology professor Mason Meers and government and world affairs professor Kevin Fridy, students will learn through a combination of lectures, discussions with local groups and observational studies.
+Led by UT biology professor Mason Meers and political science professor Kevin Fridy, students will learn through a combination of lectures, discussions with local groups and observational studies.
 In the wake of the U.N.
 Climate Change Conference and landmark Paris Agreement, students will gain real-world experience in the issues surrounding climate change and sustainability.

 - Gain international contacts for jobs and graduate programs